AFKose0/visualiser/README.md

 # Visualiser
 A visualiser of molecules hitting a mass photometer rectangle.

+**New code for presentation:**

+Shows all landing events over time so they can be visualised better.

 **Summary so far:**

 -	Created 2 initial text files from BSA.csv: (1) recorded (x,y) values on mass photometer rectangle, (2) frame indices of each coordinate.